aboldguess/bid-finder/README.md

    ```bash
    node server/index.js
    ```
-   If the default port is already in use you will be prompted to choose a different one.
+   If the default port is already in use the server will automatically select the next free port.
 The UI will be available at `http://<HOST>:<PORT>`.
 When `HOST` is set to `0.0.0.0` (the default) the server listens on all network interfaces.
 Use the IP address of the machine in place of `<HOST>` when connecting from another computer.